pilarcormo/igem/modeling_background.md

 To make it easier to visualise, the software does not allow for chains to cross paths on the same plane, which does reduce the number of valid tiers compared to a three dimensional model.
 If there is more than one possible valid chain then the software will randomly select which valid chain to build.

+----GLYCOGEN MODIFICATION--------

 The main aim of the project was to add acyl groups (as butyrate) to digestible starch.
-As a proof-of-concept, we try to modify glycogen.
+As a proof-of-concept, we tried to modify glycogen.
 However, we don't know the position in the glucose molecule where the acyl group is putatively added.
-If the group is added to the free end available at a growing branch, it might disrupt the branch growth.
+If the group is added to the free end available at a growing branch, it might disrupt the branch growth as suggested by Blennow A. et al for starch phosphorylation (4).
 If the chain elongation or the branching is disrupted, the final molecule will be smaller and, even if the molecule is viable, the glucose units that will undergo fermentation in the gut are less in number.
 Therefore, the growth disruption caused by the addition of acyl groups needs to be minimum.

 We plan to have a final 5-10% of modified ends in a viable glycogen molecule since that percentage of butyrylation in starch has been shown to have beneficial health effects in the colon (2).
-To predict the effects of the modification in the global glycogen structure, we used Glyco2D. it will generate 2D structures of glycogen with and without modifications.
+To predict the effects of the modification in the global glycogen structure, we used Glyco2D. it generates 2D structures of glycogen with and without modifications.
 The chance of modification can be given to the software as a parameter.

 The software creates three predictions.
 The first prediction on the left is the unmodified structure of the molecule.
 The second prediction is the structure where there is a given chance for glucose molecules to be acylated but it will not restrict the growth/branching of the molecule.
 The glucose molecules with an added acyl group are coloured red.
 The final model represents a restricted growth molecule.
 In this case, the addition of the acyl group disrupt the molecule growth.
 The glucose molecules that have the acyl group added which are restricting the growth are coloured in red.
 This restricted model can help us to identify the modification limit to get stable acylated glycogen molecules.